Ediacaran: Biota

+Most of the organisms described above were sessile or possessed limited motility, with only a few taxa, such as Kimberella, leaving continuous grazing traces in the form of the trace fossil Kimberichnus.
+However, trace fossil records indicate a more motile ecology during the terminal Ediacaran, including traces such as Archaeonassa, Arenicolites, Bergaueria, Gordia, Helminthopsis, Helminthoidichnites, Lamonte, Palaeophycus, Parapsammichnites, and Planolites.
+The tracemakers of many of these ichnotaxa survived into the Cambrian, as evidenced by their continuous ichnological record, and some may have persisted to the present day.
+For example, Bergaueria is widely regarded as having been produced by organisms comparable to modern sea anemones.
+Among these trace fossils, trajectory-type trails and shallow burrows provide insights into the biophysical characteristics of their tracemakers.
+Increased trajectorial smoothness through the Ediacaran has been interpreted as evidence for increasing body aspect ratios, exceeding 8 in some terminal Ediacaran forms, as well as enhanced locomotory stability and muscular coordination.
+Concentrated foraging patterns have been interpreted as evidence for optimized cue-following navigation, and quantitative studies suggest that only a decimetre-scale sensory range could support the accurate and densely space-filling trajectories observed in looping Parapsammichnites.
+Comparisons with sensory scaling relationships in modern organisms have further suggested that such sensory ranges may have been compatible with light detection.
+The tracemakers responsible for these traces may have belonged to stem-group eumetazoans or represented early relatives of animal phyla that later diversified during the Cambrian.

 Four different biotic intervals are known in the Ediacaran, each being characterised by the prominence of a unique ecology and faunal assemblage.
 The first spanned from 635 to around 575 Ma and was dominated by acritarchs known as large ornamented Ediacaran microfossils.
-The second spanned from around 575 to 560 Ma and was characterised by the Avalon biota.
+The second spanned from around 575 to 560 Ma and was characterised by the Avalon biota, where earliest trace fossils left by motile organisms were recorded.
 The third spanned from 560 to 550 Ma; its biota has been dubbed the White Sea biota due to many fossils from this time being found along the coasts of the White Sea.
 The fourth lasted from 550 to 539 Ma and is known as the interval of the Nama biotic assemblage.

 There is evidence for a mass extinction during this period from early animals changing the environment, dating to the same time as the transition between the White Sea and the Nama-type biotas.
 Alternatively, this mass extinction has also been theorised to have been the result of an anoxic event.